laszlocph/website/I-get-it-Laszlo-but-how-do-I-get-started.md

 ---
 layout: default
 title: I get it Laszlo, but how do I get started?
+image: 9ySXeJrr.jpg
+link: /I-get-it-Laszlo-but-how-do-I-get-started
+excerpt: If there is anything I learned during the years of managing developers is that getting people to change is hard.
+I decided to share a few points in an article.
+So here it is.
 ---

 ## I get it Laszlo, but how do I get started?